 Topics of Interest

-We welcome submissions on any topic touching upon automating any aspect of machine learning, broadly interpreted.
-If there is any question of fit, please feel free to contact the program chairs.
+We welcome submissions on any topic related to automating any aspect of machine learning, broadly interpreted.
+If there is any question of fit, please feel free to contact the program chairs at pc-chairs-2025@automl.cc

 The following non-exhaustive lists provide examples of work in scope for each of these tracks: